 In October it was decided that a map of the riding areas surrounding Jawbone Station should be created.
-In spring of 1998 Alex Smith created the first draft of the map that would become the Friends of Jawbone map, and a grant proposal was submitted.
-Funding was always an issue, so through the Kern County Board of Supervisors Friends of Jawbone was able to receive a grant for their maps resulting in the grant received in the spring of 1999 for $18,000.
+In spring of 1998, Alex Smith created the first draft of the map that would become the Friends of Jawbone map, and a grant proposal was submitted.
+Funding was always an issue, so through the Kern County Board of Supervisors, Friends of Jawbone was able to receive a grant for a map resulting in a grant received in the spring of 1999 for $18,000!
 In subsequent years FOJ received money from OHV Green Sticker programs and even, once, a grant from Deutch Bank to fund the map production.
-Even though the maps are a brisk seller, we have always given away far more of them then we have sold and therefore they are not self-sufficient and require grant funding to print.
+Even though the maps are a brisk seller, we have always given away far more of them then we have sold and therefore, they are not self-sufficient and require grant funding to print.

 By 2000, one year after the first edition of the Friends of Jawbone map was printed, it had sold over 10,000 copies.
 In response to the growing demand, the map went into a second printing, and has seen seven more editions produced, with the ninth currently in production.
-The following year, in November, high winds forced the closure of highway 14 on thanksgiving day.
-Thirty-two people were unexpectedly stranded in the parking lot at jawbone station.
-Luckily for them, they had landed the day after the Friends of Jawbone’s annual Thanksgiving Lunch, and FOJ was happy to share the leftovers with the stranded travelers.
+The following year, in November, high winds forced the closure of Highway 14 on Thanksgiving Day.
+Thirty-two people were unexpectedly stranded in the parking lot at Jawbone Station.
+Luckily for them, they had landed the day after the Friends of Jawbone’s annual Thanksgiving lunch, and FOJ was happily shared the leftovers with the stranded travelers.

-2006 started with a bang, with the Friends of Jawbone assuming full operation of the bookstore from Southwest Natural and Cultural Heritage association, allowing all profits to remain with the Friends of Jawbone and to be used by them to operate the station, purchase equipment, and fund various projects.
-FOJ also assumed financial support of Bickel Camp, a historic mining site located in the El Paso mountains.
-Funds were used to purchase several lots on the main street in Randsburg and to create an off-highway vehicle parking lot with signs telling the riders what was, and was not, legal in the area.
-In April, they celebrated the 10th annual Moose Anderson Days.
+2006 started with a bang, with the Friends of Jawbone assuming full operation of the bookstore from Southwest Natural and Cultural Heritage association, allowing all profits to remain with the Friends of Jawbone and to be used to operate the station, purchase equipment, and fund various projects.
+FOJ also assumed financial support of Bickel Camp, a historic mining site located in the El Paso Mountains.
+Funds were used to purchase several parcels on the main street in Randsburg and to create an off-highway vehicle parking lot with signs telling riders what was, and was not, legal in the area.
+In April, we celebrated the 10th annual Moose Anderson Days.
 Grant money was utilized to purchase a quad for the BLM Rangers, which became the first in a fleet of vehicles the Friends of Jawbone would acquire.
-In May they applied for funds to expand the Jawbone Station and to build a garage/shop to house the growing fleet of vehicles.
+In May, we applied for funds to expand the Jawbone Station and to build a garage/shop to house the growing fleet of vehicles.

 2007 was a turning-point, funding wise, for Friends of Jawbone.
 First, the Recreational Trail Program (RTP) was created and funded by federal transportation taxes and administered by the OHV Division.
-As a result Friends of Jawbone received over $250,000, which made it possible to purchase all the equipment currently used at Jawbone for the maintenance of Recreational Facilities.
-In subsequent years RTP played a key role in fencing projects to protect natural resources and to assure the continued use of existing designated trails.
-2007 also witnessed new legislation passed that changed the availability of grants for non-profit organizations.
-Since then FOJ has made huge strides getting operations and maintenance, and restoration grants, as well as education and safety grants and, as a result, has made great strides in the work they can do in and around Jawbone Canyon.
+As a result, Friends of Jawbone received over $250,000, which made it possible to purchase the equipment currently used at Jawbone for maintenance of Recreational Facilities.
+In subsequent years, RTP played a key role in fencing projects to protect natural resources and to assure the continued use of existing designated trails.
+2007 also witnessed new legislation passed that changed the availability of grants for Non-Profit organizations.
+Since then, FOJ has made huge strides getting Operations and Maintenance, and Restoration grants, as well as Education and Safety grants and as a result, has made great strides in the work we do in and around Jawbone Canyon.

-In May of 2007 a bookstore was opened at the El Mirage BLM station, the books were purchased from the Friends of Jawbone Bookstore at Jawbone Canyon.
+In May of 2007, a bookstore was opened at the El Mirage BLM visitor center.
+The books were purchased from the Friends of Jawbone Bookstore at Jawbone Canyon.
 In 2008, Honda, ever a good partner to the Friends of Jawbone, topped their usual yearly donation of a generator (which was always raffled off during Moose Anderson Days) and donated a quad to Friends of Jawbone.
-In 2009 the Friends of Jawbone learned they would receive funds for the station expansion, also that year an information kiosk was installed outside the station.
-In june funding was received for the station expansion and work started in July of that year.
-In October Friends of Jawbone extended their online presence by starting a Facebook page and, before the end of the year, they had 316 friends on their page.
+In 2009, the Friends of Jawbone learned we would receive funds for the station expansion.
+Also that year, an information kiosk was installed outside the station.
+In June, funding was received for the station expansion and work started in July of that year.
+In October, Friends of Jawbone extended our online presence by starting a Facebook page and, before the end of the year had 316 friends on their page.

 2010 and 2011 proved to be boom years for the Friends of Jawbone despite a down-turning economy.
 Honda topped themselves once again and donated a box truck to FOJ.
-In April 2010 the Jawbone Station bookstore’s monthly sales reached $10,000, and in September a groundbreaking was held for the station expansion.
+In April 2010, the Jawbone Station bookstore’s monthly sales reached $10,000, and in September a groundbreaking was held for the station expansion.
 The following month FOJ received the “Business of the Year” award from the city of California City.
-On October 27th, Jawbone Station played host to ATV safety classes and on October 30th they held their first Halloween Safety Event and Poker Run.
-In December the foundation was poured for the station expansion.
-In April of 2011 the Bookstore once again set a record, this time recording sales of $10,695.
+On October 27th, Jawbone Station played host to ATV Safety Classes and on October 30th they held their first Halloween Safety Event and Poker Run.
+In December, the foundation was poured for the station expansion.
+In April of 2011, the Bookstore once again set a record, this time recording sales of $10,695.
 June marked an emotional time as long-time vice president June Paul Kober moved to Alabama and the framework for the shop was finished.
-In December of 2011 the Friends of Jawbone launched the OwlsheadGPS website, their newest venture to make access to accurate route information easy and available to the general public.
+In December of 2011, the Friends of Jawbone launched the OwlsheadGPS website, our newest venture to make access to accurate route information easy and available to the general public.